leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 The GraphQL API for WordPress provides several mechanisms to protect the data:

-👉🏻 We can decide to only expose data through **persisted queries**, and completely disable access through the single endpoint (indeed, it is disabled by default).
+👉 We can decide to only expose data through **persisted queries**, and completely disable access through the single endpoint (indeed, it is disabled by default).

-👉🏻 We can create **custom endpoints**, each tailored to different users (such as one or another client).
+👉 We can create **custom endpoints**, each tailored to different users (such as one or another client).

-👉🏻 We can set permissions to each field in the schema through **Access Control Lists**, defining rules such as: Is the user logged-in or not?
+👉 We can set permissions to each field in the schema through **Access Control Lists**, defining rules such as: Is the user logged-in or not?
 Does the user have a certain role or capability? or any custom rule.

-👉🏻 We can define the API to be either **public or private**.
-In the public API, the fields in the schema are exposed, and when the permission is not satisfied, the user gets a corresponding error message.
-In the private API, the schema is customized to every user, containing only the fields available to him or her.
+👉 We can define the API to be either **public or private**:

+In the **public API**, the fields in the schema are exposed, and when the permission is not satisfied, the user gets a corresponding error message with a description of why permission was rejected.

+In the **private API**, the schema is customized to every user, containing only the fields available to him or her, and so when attempting to access a forbidden field, the error message says that the field doesn't exist.

 ## Quick overview of the features